Butyrylcholinesterase deficiency: Genetics

 The body has two primary ways of metabolizing choline esters.
-This is via the common, neuronal "acetylcholinesterase" (ACHE) and the blood plasma carried "butyrylcholinesterase" (BCHE), described here.
+This is via the common, neuronal "acetylcholinesterase" (AChE) and the blood plasma carried "butyrylcholinesterase" (BChE), described here.
 Several single-nucleotide polymorphisms in the BCHE gene have been identified, such as the D98G missense SNP chr3:165830741 A->G (Asp to Gly at 98) rs1799807 present in 1% of the populace (e.g. dibucaine-resistant "atypical" enzyme at 41% of normal activity), and the A567T missense SNP chr3:165773492 G->A (Ala to Thr at 567) rs1803274 (common K-variant "Kalow" at -7% of normal activity).
 Many uncommon variants, with greater effects on enzyme activity, are known, such as S1, F1, and F2.

 Genes encoding cholinesterase 1 (CHE1) and CHE2 have been mapped to 3q26.1-q26.2.
 One gene is silent.
 Specifically there are sixteen possible genotypes, expressed as ten phenotypes; six of these phenotypes are associated with a marked reduction in the hydrolysis of succinylcholine.
 The plasma cholinesterase activity level is genetically determined by four alleles identified as silent (s), usual allele (u), dibucaine (d), or fluoride (f); also, this allele can be absent (a).

-The inherited defect is caused by either the presence of an atypical PCE or complete absence of the enzyme.
+The inherited defect is caused by either the presence of an atypical or complete absence of the enzyme.
 Cholinesterases are enzymes that facilitate hydrolysis of the esters of choline.
 Acetylcholine, the most commonly encountered of these esters, is the mediator of the whole cholinergic system.
 Acetylcholine is immediately inactivated “in situ” by a specific acetylcholinesterase in the ganglia of the autonomic nervous system (preganglionic and postganglionic in the parasympathetic nervous system and almost exclusively preganglionic in the sympathetic nervous system), in the synapses of the central nervous system, and in the neuromuscular junctions.
-The affinity of PCE is lower for acetylcholine, but higher for other esters of choline, such as butyrylcholine, benzoylcholine, and succinylcholine, and for aromatic esters (e.g., procaine, chloroprocaine, tetracaine).
-Normal PCE is produced in the liver, has a plasma half-life of 8 to 12 days, and can be found in plasma, erythrocytes, glial tissue, liver, pancreas, and bowel.
-When succinylcholine is used for anesthesia, its high plasma concentration immediately after intravenous injection decreases rapidly in normal individuals because of the rapid action of plasma PCE.
-In case of an atypical PCE or complete absence of PCE, the effect of the injected succinylcholine can last for up to 10 hours.
+The affinity of BChE is lower for acetylcholine, but higher for other esters of choline, such as butyrylcholine, benzoylcholine, and succinylcholine, and for aromatic esters (e.g., procaine, chloroprocaine, tetracaine).
+Normally BChE is produced in the liver, has a plasma half-life of 8 to 12 days, and can be found in plasma, erythrocytes, glial tissue, liver, pancreas, and bowel.
+When succinylcholine is used for anesthesia, its high plasma concentration immediately after intravenous injection decreases rapidly in normal individuals because of the rapid action of plasma BChE.
+In case of an atypical BChE or complete absence of BChE, the effect of the injected succinylcholine can last for up to 10 hours.